 There are numerous exoplanet-related catalogs available online, each with its own criteria on which objects to include in their list of planets.
 As such, users may notice different numbers associated with each information source.
+At the NASA Exoplanet Archive, we monitor the literature for relevant planet publications from both NASA and non-NASA observing resources and include data from ground and space-based observations.

 The NASA Exoplanet Archive has adopted a policy of including and classifying all objects as planetary that meet the following criteria: